md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-4 How Node.js Came into the Play.md

 - **Enterprise adoption** validated Node.js for production use

 Node.js didn't just add another option to the server-side technology stack—it fundamentally changed how web applications are built and scaled.

-## Next Steps

-Now that you understand Node.js origins, the following lessons will dive into practical Node.js development.
-You'll learn to create your first server, handle HTTP requests, work with APIs, and build real applications using this revolutionary platform.